Rock Hill, Missouri: Business

-In business since 1890, Trainwreck Saloon on Manchester is the oldest continually operated bar in St. Louis County.

 Business first developed east of Deer Creek.
 Windom was the Rock Hill area serviced by railroad east of the river bounded by Brentwood Boulevard and Litzinger Road.
 Windom stop, later "Mentor", had a post office where mail was delivered weekly.
 West of Deer Creek a number of dairy and produce farms developed.

+In business since 1890, Trainwreck Saloon on Manchester is the oldest continually operated bar in St. Louis County.
 The Hacienda restaurant building on Manchester Road was the home built by steamboat captain Mils T. Redmon in 1861.
 In 1951 the house became a restaurant called Chalet De Normandie, owned by the Ledait family, and later Parente's Italian Village.
 In 1968, it was St. Louis' first full-service Mexican eatery.
 It was called Oliver's until 1977, when it became Hacienda.

-In July 1997 Landside Resources Inc. began constructing McKnight Crossing, a $5.5 million 40,000-square-foot mixed-use space anchored by Hollywood Video.
-In April Landside had agreed to purchase the Fairfax House from the Rock Hill Improvement Association and pay for its restoration and relocation across the road to Rock Hill Presbyterian Church.

 In May 1999 the Board of Alderman selected Sansone Development over Landside Resources for redevelopment of McKnight and Manchester.
 In October Sansone withdrew from the project.
 Sansone told Rock Hill later that year it wanted to scale back the development area from 25 acres to 16, just the northwest corner.
 After the city reopening the bid process Rock Hill agreed in April 2000 to allow Sansone to develop 16 acres, financed by up to $7 million in tax-increment financing.
 Sansone withdrew its proposal again in September 2000 citing city delays that meant surrounding development projects had progressed so much as to make the 16-acre proposal infeasible.
 The city re-bid the projects and received 40-acre plans from Regency Realty and THF Realty and an additional 25-acre plan from Regency.
 In April 2001 both developers retracted their bids amid a firestorm of resident opposition against the proposals.

 In 2001 RSI Kitchen & Bath purchased the three-acre former Stivers car dealership property on Manchester for construction of its main showroom.